cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

     * None
     * Selected: specific groups can use SSPR
     * All: all accounts can use SSPR

+### Bulk Operations
+Accounts can be created or deleted in bulk using CSV files.
+Creating or deleting accounts requires Global Administrator or User Administrator privileges.

 ## Entra ID Editions
 All Entra ID editions support the features listed below.